netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-yaml.md

-# Deploying Citrix Ingress Controller using YAML
+# Deploy Citrix Ingress Controller using YAML

 You can deploy Citrix Ingress Controller (CIC) in the following modes: